 Here’s all about the shelf life, storage, and going bad of smoked salmon.
 Learn how long it lasts, what’s the best way to store it, and how to tell if it’s spoiled.

 So smoked salmon was on sale, and you decided to stock up.
-You bought a few more packages than you can use in the next week or two, so you start to wonder: does smoked salmon go bad?
+You bought a few more packages than you can use in the next week or two, and you started wondering: how long does smoked salmon last?

-Or maybe you’ve bought smoked salmon for the first time, and you wonder how long you can store the leftovers or if you can freeze the fish.
+Or maybe you’ve bought smoked salmon for the first time, and you want to know how long you can store the leftovers or if you can freeze the fish.